rwinkhart/artix-install-script/README.md

 - pipewire is used in place of pulseaudio
 - OpenRC is the chosen init system
 - EXT4 fast_commit mode is enabled by default
-- makepkg is configured for better than stock performance
+- makepkg is configured for better than stock performance and uses more space-efficient compression
+- dash is used as the system and login shell
-- a custom .bashrc with useful power management aliases is included
+- custom zshrc and bashrc files are included with useful system management aliases
-- ...all of this and more on KDE Plasma (Wayland)
+- ...all of this and more on KDE Plasma Wayland

 # Usage
 Upon loading up the official Artix base ISO (tested on weekly base images only), logging in, connecting to the internet, and switching to the root user, run: